Tom Mueller

 Thomas John Mueller is an American aerospace engineer and rocket engine designer.
 He was employee No.1 of SpaceX and is the founder and now CEO of Impulse Space.

 Mueller is best known for his engineering work on the Merlin, Draco, Super Draco and TR-106 rocket engines.
 He is considered one of the world's leading spacecraft propulsion experts and holds several United States patents for propulsion technology.
+As of June 2026, he is worth US$2.2 billion according to Forbes.

 Early life and education

 Mueller was born in St. Maries, Idaho.
 His father was a logger and wanted Mueller to be one as well.
 Mueller compares his story to that of Homer Hickam, growing up in a hard-working family and going off to be an engineer instead of following in his father's footsteps.
 As a kid, he would build and fly Estes model rockets.
 He continued to experiment with rockets, even building one out of his father's oxy-acetylene welder and discovering adding water would produce more thrust.

 Mueller eventually became a logger, working four summers to pay his way through school.
 He attended the University of Idaho where in 1985 he earned a bachelor's degree in mechanical engineering.
 He moved to California upon graduating, turning down job offers in Idaho and Oregon.
 He attended a job fair upon his arrival in California and began working in satellite design and moved on to developing liquid rocket engines.
 Mueller went on to attend Loyola Marymount University where he obtained his master's degree in Mechanical Engineering in 1992 from the Frank R. Seaver College of Science and Engineering.